Economy of the Western Cape: Early history

 Since the founding of Cape Town by the Dutch East India Company (VOC) in 1652, the two pillars of the Cape Colony's economy until the Kimberley diamond strike of 1868 and the opening of the opening of the Suez Canal in 1869 were shipping and agriculture.

 Cape Town's strategic position as the halfway point between Europe and Asia meant that prior to the opening of the Suez Canal, almost every ship involved in the spice trade between those two continents docked at Cape Town to resupply.
 The supplying of these ships with fresh provisions, fruit, and wine provided a very large market for the surplus produce of the colony.
 By the late 18th century, the Cape Colony was one of the best developed European settlements outside of Europe or the Americas.

 During the 18th century, pastoral production was the dominant economic activity in the more arid north-western Cape (regions north of Paarl, south of Namaqualand and to the west of the Roggeveld) whilst mixed agriculture was dominant in the south-western Cape.
 During this period, the VOC exercised enormous control over the economy of the colony and imposed high and increasingly unpopular taxes in an effort to offset the high costs of running the colony.

 For much of the Dutch rule in the Cape, income inequality is thought to have been amongst the highest in the pre-industrial world with pockets of wealthy living amongst an increasingly and relatively poor farming community.
 The biggest drivers of this inequality-apart from labour and race relations—was wheat and wine production.
 The wealthy segments of society were dominated by wine producers, alcohol merchants and those farmers that managed to dominate wheat production.
+One of the first economic recessions recorded in the colony occurred in years following the departure of French troops that were garrisoned at the Cape from 1781-1783.